Learn to Draw by Putting Things into Perspective

-Horizon.
-The horizon is the line where the sky meets land or water.
-The height of the horizon will influence the placement of the vanishing points and the eye level of the scene.
+The horizon is the line for which the sky meets the land or water below.
+The height of the horizon will affect the placement of the vanishing point(s) as well as the scene’s eye level.

-Vanishing Point.
-A vanishing point is the place where parallel lines appear to meet in the distance.
-With the example below, the parallel lines of the road recede and visually merge to create a single vanishing point on the horizon.
-There is no limit to the number of vanishing points a scene may have.
+The vanishing point is the place where parallel lines appear to come together in the distance.
+In the picture, below, you can see how the parallel lines of the road recede and visually merge to create a single vanishing point on the horizon.
+A scene can have a limitless number of vanishing points.

-Ground Plane.
 The ground plane is the horizontal surface below the horizon.
-It may be land or water.
-In the example below, the ground plane is level.
-If the ground plane were sloped or hilly, the vanishing point, which is created by the path’s parallel lines, may not rest on the horizon and may appear as if it’s on an inclined plane.
+It could be land or water.
+In the image below, the ground plane is level.
+If it were sloped or hilly, the vanishing point–created by the path’s parallel lines–may not rest on the horizon and may appear as if it’s on an inclined plane.

-Orthogonal Lines.
-These are lines that are directed to a vanishing point such as the parallel lines of railroad tracks.
-Orthogonal means right angle.
-It refers to right angles that are formed by lines such as the corner of a cube shown in perspective.
+The orthogonal lines are lines which are directed to a vanishing point; the parallel lines of railroad tracks, for example.
+The word “orthogonal” actually means right angle.
+It refers to right angles formed by lines such as the corner of a cube shown in perspective.

-Vantage Point.
-Not to be confused with the vanishing point, the vantage point is the place from which a scene is viewed.
-The placement of the horizon and the vanishing points affect the vantage point.
+The vantage point, not to be confused with the vanishing point, is the place from which a scene is viewed.
+The vantage point is affected by the placement of the horizon and the vanishing points.